 Above all DO NOT WRITE ON OR MARK THE INVOICE BEFORE IT IS SCANNED.
 Ticks and comments, date stamps and highlighter will ruin the OCR results.
 If you wish to check invoices manually for assurance or apply manual receipting processes, then do it after they have been scanned.

 There is also a hidden image quality issue when you use colour documents.
 OCR engines require a black and white image so there is a conversion occurring in the extraction software which you may not be aware of and which may not use the sophisticated techniques that scanners use for producing clean images.

 This is how many dots per inch the page is captured at.
 For good OCR, even with clean images, the resolution of the scan must be 300 Dots Per Inch (DPI) as opposed to 200 DPI.
-Higher resolutions are not necessarily better because few OCR engines can make use of them.
+Higher resolutions, greater than 300dpi, are not necessarily better because few OCR engines can make use of them.
 The DPI is usually set by altering the scan configuration in the document capture software.

 If you are receiving documents other than invoices which support the invoice e.g. detailed inventories, remittances, timesheets or copies of previous invoices then those documents must be captured separately, if they are added as pages of the invoice document, the recognition software will be confused by all the extra data and will almost certainly extract the wrong data.